Lope Martín: Achievements

 Martín and the crew aboard the San Lucas became the first men to sail across the Pacific and then make the west–east return voyage from Asia to the Americas.
-Before him, numerous European explorers had sailed from the Americas to Asia but none had managed to return.
+Before him, numerous European explorers had sailed from the Americas to Asia but none had managed to return west to east.
 For example, López de Villalobos was forced to turn back halfway between the Philippines and Hawaii and eventually surrendered to the Portuguese, while the survivors of the Magellan expedition were only able to return to Europe by passing through the Indian and Atlantic Oceans.
 Additionally, although there is evidence that Polynesian mariners may have reached the Americas, Martín's voyage was still unique in being the first to originate in the Americas, arrive in Asia, and then make a successful return.

 The northerly routes that Martín and Urdaneta pioneered during their returns proved that a west–east crossing was possible.
 For two centuries, Spanish ships followed their paths, sailing at much higher latitudes when crossing west–east compared to their east–west voyages.
 The historian Andrés Reséndez credits Martín with permanently linking Asia with the Americas and causing the emergence of a transpacific exchange of crops, animals, and precious metals.
 Martín and his men were also the first Europeans to spot a number of islands, among them Chuuk Lagoon, Pulap Atoll, and Sorol.
 Due to Arellano and Martín's alleged desertion and untrustworthiness, the veracity of their accomplishments has been questioned by some historians; Pierre Chaunu described their voyage as "merely anecdotal", while Harry Kelsey doubted that the San Lucas ever reached the Philippines.

 Character

-Whether or not Martín deliberately separated the San Lucas from the Legazpi fleet is uncertain.
-Legazpi, Urdaneta, and others on the voyage believed that he had done so intentionally as part of a plot; the mid-20th century writers José de Arteche and Mairin Mitchell both concurred with this assessment.
+Whether Martín deliberately separated the San Lucas from the Legazpi fleet is uncertain.
+Legazpi, Urdaneta, and others on the voyage believed that he had done so intentionally; the mid-20th century writers José de Arteche and Mairin Mitchell concurred.
 Conversely, Reséndez described the belief that Martín had intentionally separated the San Lucas from the other ships as "at least excessive and quite likely unfounded", basing this assessment on the evidence laid out in Martín's defense before the Real Audiencia of Mexico.

-Regardless, the circumstances of both of Martín's expeditions have led to him generally being remembered as treacherous and conniving.
+Regardless, the circumstances of both of Martín's expeditions have led to him generally being characterised as treacherous and conniving.
 The author Andrew Sharp referred to him as "notorious" and a "plotter", writing that he "was born to be in mischief".
 The writer William Lytle Schurz called him "faithless" and noted that "the character of [Martín] ... lent color to the suspicions of Legazpi".
 The Filipino historian Junald Dawa Ango, while discussing the San Jerónimo expedition, labeled Martín a "treacherous pilot".